thesinghtarun/movie/README.md

 ## Api
 -I have used tmdb's api in order to get popular, now-playing movies as well as to search movie.

+## Disclaimer
+-The movie trailers featured in this application are sourced from YouTube.
+Full credit for the content belongs to the respective video publishers and to YouTube.